Skip to content

 1. Pick the peer with the highest reported best_height.

-2. Request 2,000-header batches via GETHEADERS until you reach their tip.
+2. Request 2,000-header batches via GETHEADERS until reaching the peer's tip.

 3. Verify each header's PoW + difficulty.